BattModels/electrodep/README.md

 `electrodep` is a MOOSE-based application to simulate metal electrodeposition using a phase-field model

+The standard input and analysis files for reproducing the results are in `/test/tests/paper-files` folder.

 "Fork electrodep" to create a new MOOSE-based application.

 For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)